United Jewish People's Order

-The United Jewish People's Order is a secular socialist Jewish cultural, political and educational fraternal organization in Canada.
+The United Jewish People's Order is a Jewish cultural, political and educational fraternal organization in Canada.
+It is secular and socialist.
 The UJPO traces its history to the founding of the Jewish Labour League Mutual Benefit Society in 1926.

 History

 Early history

 After the Russian Revolution and the creation of the Communist Party, divisions within the Arbeiter Ring became increasingly bitter.
 In Toronto, the pro-Bolshevik women withdrew from the Ring in 1923, forming the Jewish Working Women's League (Yiddish Arbeiter Froyen Farein).
 When it was clear that control of the organization would stay in the hands of those critical of the Revolution, the men also withdrew and formed the Jewish Labour League Mutual Benefit Society in 1926, which became a social and intellectual home for Jewish Communists.
 The Canadian Workers' Circle was similarly formed in Montreal and Winnipeg.
 The two organizations merged on 4 October 1945 to form the UJPO.

 At its peak in the 1940s and 1950s, the UJPO had more than 2,500 members nationwide with branches established in Hamilton and Niagara Falls, Calgary, and Vancouver, among others.
 The UJPO's leadership included well-known Jewish Communists and pro-Soviet activists, including Sholem Shtern, J. B. Salsberg, Joseph Zuken, Annie Buller, Sam Carr, and Fred Rose.
 The UJPO was active in supporting Jewish settlement in Birobidzhan through the Canadian Biro-Bidjan Committee.